Artificial Intelligence and Dual Contract: Introduction

 Our paper is organized as follows.
 In Section \Cref{Qlearning}, we provide a brief overview of Q-learning and multi-agent reinforcement learning.
 In \Cref{contracts}, adopt a two-agent Q-learning algorithm to analyze the single-principal-agent problem. \Cref{dualcontract} describes our proposed multi-agent Q-learning algorithm for the dual-contracting problem.
-In \Cref{asymmetry}, we present the results of the dual-contracting problem with heterogeneous principals. \Cref{conclusion} concludes.
-The omitted algorithm details are presented in \Cref{appendix}.
+In \Cref{robustness}, we present the results of the discussions and robustness checks. \Cref{conclusion} concludes.
+The omitted technical details are presented in \Cref{appendix}.